Johnny De La Rosa: Professional boxing career

 Three more victories in the Dominican Republic followed his second win over Herasme, and then De La Rosa became an established resident in the United States at Miami, Florida, before his first fight in the States took place, on 11 November 1981 at the Curtis Hixon Hall in Tampa, Florida.
 In that contest, he stopped the 5 wins, 4 losses and 1 draw Eddie Richardson in the second of ten rounds.

 Counting the aforementioned victories, De La Rosa started his career with twenty one consecutive wins, sixteen of them by knockout.
-But the opposition he faced, with the exception of Ecuador's world ranked Hector Cortez (35 wins, 9 losses and 3 draws coming into their Tuesday, 2 March 1982 contest at the Miami Beach Auditorium, a ten-rounds majority decision win for De La Rosa) and the undefeated, 10 wins and 2 draws Ricky Wallace (a ten-rounds decision win for De La Rosa as part of a program headlined by a Rafael Solis fight on Saturday, 2 October, 1982 at the Miami Beach Convention Center in Miami Beach) was mostly obscure, reason why, when the World Boxing Council named De La Rosa their official challenger for Juan Laporte's world featherweight championship recognized by that entity, not many boxing critics or fans gave him much of a chance to dethrone the Puerto Rican boxer.
+But the opposition he faced, with the exception of Ecuador's world ranked Hector Cortez (35 wins, 9 losses and 3 draws coming into their Tuesday, 2 March 1982 contest at the Miami Beach Auditorium, a ten-rounds majority decision win for De La Rosa) and the undefeated, 10 wins and 2 draws Ricky Wallace (a ten-rounds decision win for De La Rosa as part of a program headlined by a Rafael Solis fight on Saturday, 2 October 1982 at the Miami Beach Convention Center in Miami Beach) was mostly obscure, reason why, when the World Boxing Council named De La Rosa their official challenger for Juan Laporte's world featherweight championship recognized by that entity, not many boxing critics or fans gave him much of a chance to dethrone the Puerto Rican boxer.

 First world title fight

-Juan Laporte, the Puerto Rican WBC world featherweight champion who had succeeded Salvador Sanchez as champion after Sanchez's death at age 23 in 1982 and then defended it against Ruben Castillo on February of 1983, went into his fight with De la Rosa on 25th June, 1983 at the Roberto Clemente Coliseum in San Juan expecting an easy victory against the young Dominican challenger.
+Juan Laporte, the Puerto Rican WBC world featherweight champion who had succeeded Salvador Sanchez as champion after Sanchez's death at age 23 in 1982 and then defended it against Ruben Castillo on February 1983, went into his fight with De la Rosa on 25 June 1983 at the Roberto Clemente Coliseum in San Juan expecting an easy victory against the young Dominican challenger.

 Laporte was, however, in for a surprise.
 De La Rosa gave him a very close fight, one so close that some fans online have even claimed that the judges took rightful victory from him.
 In any case, Laporte hurt De la Rosa towards the end of round ten and De La Rosa was in severe distress in the last few rounds.
 De La Rosa lost a point at some point in the contest, which proved pivotal, as he lost the title fight, and his undefeated status with it, by a 12-rounds split decision, with scores of 116-113 for De la Rosa by James Jen Kin, 116-111 for Laporte by John Coyle and 115-114, also for Laporte by Harry Gibbs.
 Had De La Rosa not lost a point, the fight would have been declared a draw (tie) and, while in fact Laporte would have retained the world championship, De La Rosa would have also retained his status as an undefeated boxer.